A Survey on Stance Detection for Mis- and Disinformation Identification: Stance and Factuality

-\citeauthorshort{Chen2020TabFact} focused on verifying claims using tabular data.
+\citet{Chen2020TabFact} studied the verification of claims using tabular data.
 The TabFact dataset was generated by human annotators who created positive and negative statements about Wikipedia tables.
-Solving the task required two different forms of reasoning in the statement: (\emph{i})~linguistic, i.e.,~semantic-level understanding, and (\emph{ii}) symbolic, i.e.,~execution on the tables' structure.
+Two different forms of reasoning in a statement are required: (\emph{i})~linguistic, i.e.,~semantic understanding, and (\emph{ii}) symbolic, i.e.,~using the table structure.